-Roll it into a ball, flatten it into a disc, and wrap in parchment paper.
+Roll it into a ball, flatten it into a disc, and wrap it in parchment paper.

 Then refrigerate for at least an hour or until ready to use.
 Refrigerating the dough will prevent it from shrinking while it bakes.

 What kind of cherries are used in a cherry pie?

-Personally, I feel the best cherries to use in cherry pie are frozen cherries.
+Personally, I feel the best cherries to use in a cherry pie are frozen cherries.
 Since they are already pitted (that alone saves a ton of time!) and their water retention from being frozen releases when baking and combines with the cornstarch and sugar to make a delicious, syrupy sauce!